Prof. Malisoff's Marine Robotics Projects

 Our current work aims to better understand how to compensate for

-delays, which result from unfriendly sea conditions.
+communication constraints and delays, which result from unfriendly sea conditions.

 Our techniques involve

 Lyapunov-Krasovskii functionals, nonlinear tracking controllers,